coco66/ADFQ/README.md

 * Assumed Density Filtering Q-learning (https://arxiv.org/abs/1712.03333) : H. Jeong, C. Zhang, D. D. Lee, and G. J. Pappas, “Assumed Density Filtering Q-learning,” the 28th International Joint Conference on Artificial Intelligence (IJCAI), Macao, China, 2019

-# Target Tracking Environment (OpenAI gym framework)
-This repository also contains target tracking environments under ADFQ/envs/target_tracking.
-It can be used as the same way as you use an environment from the openAI gym.
-This environment is used in the following paper which applies RL to active target tracking problems.
-* Learning Q-network for Active Information Acquisition (https://arxiv.org/abs/1910.10754) : H. Jeong, B. Schlotfeldt, H. Hassani, M. Morari, D. D. Lee, and G. J. Pappas, “Learning Q-network for Active Information Acquisition,”, IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), Macao, China, 2019

 ## Requirement
 The ADFQ codes for the finite state and action spaces (directly under the ADFQ directory) work both in python 2.7.x and python 3.
 For deep ADFQ, python 3 (>=3.5) and tensorflow-gpu are recommended.